 RECONCILIATION PREPARATION PROGRAM REQUIREMENTS

-- A child must be baptized.
-A copy of the certificate must be on file with the parish office.
+- A child must be baptized Catholic.
+A copy of the baptism certificate must be provided at the time of registration.

 - Attend the weekly sacramental preparation program.